Research

 Background and Findings: Convergence onto similar phenotypes in similar environments by independent species or populations is strong evidence for evolution by natural selection.
 Often, evolutionary ecologists focus on those traits that are evolving most in parallel.
 Multi-trait, quantitative approaches to parallel evolution that ask how much parallelism there is, and why, are more rare.
 In collaboration with Dan Bolnick, Catherine Peichel and Andrew Hendry, I have studied populations of threespine stickleback adapting to lake and stream environments replicated across 16 different watersheds on Vancouver Island, BC, Canada.
 We found that the extent of parallel evolution depended strongly on which trait was being investigated.
 Deviations from parallel evolution of lake-stream divergence, and depended on watershed specific differences in environment and lake-stream gene flow.
 This suggests that evolution is not parallel, but can still be predictable if we know enough about the system.

 Ongoing Work: Dan Bolnick, Catherine Peichel, and I are currently experimentally investigating (non)parallelism in natural selection, to see if that helps explain non-parallel evolution in morphology.
 We’re at the ‘lots-of-sequence-data’ stage, and working slowly through the bioinformatics portion of the analysis.
 Currently, I am collaborating with Marius Roesti, Dan, and Catherine to investigate habitat choice and its genetic basis in lake and stream fish.
+And Diana Rennison and I have a proposal in preparation for resubmission to study repeatability in marine-stream clines across replicated Vancouver region estuaries.

 Selected publications from this work: